f-charton/f-charton.github.io/roots.md

 ### Discussion and conclusions

+The main result of this research is that transformers can be trained, from examples only, to find the roots of polynomials.
+After linear algebra, this is a second example of an advanced non linear computation that can be learned by a transformer.

+This could be turned into a factorization algorithm: on average, the transformer discovers 3 to 4 correct roots at every inference steps.
+By checking the roots (i.e. verifying that $P(x_i)\approx 0$) and dividing P by the factors $x-x_i$, we could factorize a n-degree polynomial in about $n/3$ steps.
+Note, however, that **if we know in advance** that we need to find the roots of a polynomial, using an existing numerical algorithm is always a better option.

+On average, when predicting the $n$ roots of a polynomial of degree $n$, 3 to 4 roots are correct.
+Dividing by the roots and iterating, this would find all roots in about $n/3$ inference steps.

+This can be done with relatively small transformers: with 2 to 4 layers, and it seems that

+Whereas all roots can usually not be recovered when the degree of the polynomial becomes large, a small number of them

+Predicting all the roots does not scale with the degree of the polyno

 There are algorithms for finding the roots of polynomials, and the purpose of this work is not to replace them.